What Types of Brake Systems Does My Car Have?

 If you are having an issue with your brake rotors, Schneider Automotive & Collision Center in Whitehall is your go-to place.
 Our team of Quality technicians have decades of experience and are experts in all things auto repair, including Collision Repair, Auto Repair, and brake rotors repair.
 We can improve your vehicle's brake performance efficiently and cost-effectively.

 Reasons You Should Do Business With Us:

 We've been fixing cars since 2003 and are experts in all things auto repair.
-If you are in the 54773 area or nearby, don't hesitate to schedule an appointment with Schneider Automotive and Collision either online or via phone at 715-538-2444.
-Schneider Automotive and Collision - Family-owned & Operated.
+If you are in the 54773 area or nearby, don't hesitate to schedule an appointment with Schneider Automotive & Collision Center either online or via phone at 715-538-2444.
+Schneider Automotive & Collision Center - Family-owned & Operated.